HLOverflow/XXE-study/README.md

 | PHP      | DOM parser                              | Php-Haboob-xxe   |
 | Java     | JAXB                                    | Java-XXE-JAXB    |

+## Lab Features

+1. **Portable Environment**

+   The environment was build via docker containers which allows for easy set up, without having to worry about dependencies.

+2. **Incorporated an attacker's file hosting server**

+   With the incorporated attacker file server, one can interactively shell in to drop files for the vulnerable server to fetch.

+3. **Simulated AWS Metadata Instance**

+   This can be used to demonstrate the impact of Server-side Request Forgery (SSRF) via XXE to steal cloud credentials.

 ## Quick Start

 1. Install docker.